0xefrain/security-researcher-journal/README.md

 My primary objective during the launch phase was to locate microniches.
 After extensive searching, I have decided to concentrate on Web security audits and API security audits.
 To minimize expenses, I intend to utilize all available resources from Microsoft programs.

+## Day 2 July 10 2024 I will pause these project and will focus on Software development.